National Park Week 2026 – How To Celebrate It?

 Angie Ringler and her husband at Sleeping Bear Dunes National Park in Michigan

 I started selling Tangie products in plastic bottles.
 But several years into the business, I realized the plastic bottles were still part of the problem.
-Selling products with natural ingredients wasn’t good enough if I was still selling them in plastic bottles that we not really being recycled.
+Selling products with natural ingredients wasn’t good enough if I was still selling them in plastic bottles that were not being recycled.

 Plastic waste on beach